everythinginmoderation2/forked-bd-unit-testing-ata-addition/README.md

 Now undo that `42` → `41` change, rerun all the tests and verify that they pass!

-Run `rde wflow run unittesting-prework-ataaddition` to verify that the tests pass from the terminal, too.
+Run `./gradlew -q clean :test` to verify that the tests pass from the terminal, too.

 Congratulations, you're a unit tester!

-Commit your changes and push them to GitFarm.
+Commit your changes and push them to your forked repo.

 Find the commit URL and answer the Canvas quiz.